National University of Singapore: Website link

-NUS University Town
+University Town

 The NUS University Town (UTown) opened in August 2011.
 Located at the Kent Ridge campus, it was built on the site of a former golf course.
-UTown hosts the four residential colleges of NUS and also contains a graduate residence.
+UTown hosts four residential colleges, a graduate residence, the shared NUS College and NUS Law campus (formerly the Yale-NUS campus), research institutes (such as the TUM CREATE), lecture theatres, restaurants, convenience stores, and a barber shop.

 Transportation

 The university has a free Internal Shuttle Bus system that operates across the Bukit Timah and Kent Ridge campuses.
 In late 2022, the university started to deploy electric bus in partnership with CDG.

 Student accommodation

 NUS has three types of student accommodation: halls of residence, student residences, and residential colleges.
 There are about 6,000 residential places distributed between halls of residence and student residences on campus, in addition to around 4,100 students who live in the residential colleges and graduate residences.

 Halls of residence

-NUS has 7 Halls of Residence with about 3,000 residential places.
-A points system, based on co-currciular activities and leadership roles, is used to allocate residential places to students.
+NUS has seven halls of residence with about 3,000 residential places.
+A points system, based on co-curricular activities and leadership roles, is used to allocate residential places to students.
 Halls have their own interest groups and student productions in addition to university-wide student co-curricular activities.
 Halls compete with each other in the Inter-Hall Games.